aniketjainwork-cmd/EmotionRecognition/README.md

 Feel free to fork, improve, and submit pull requests!

+## 📚 Additional Documentation

+- **ARCHITECTURE.md** - Detailed technical architecture
+- **REFACTORING_SUMMARY.md** - Code organization and shared modules

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to:
+- Fork the repository
+- Create a feature branch
+- Submit a pull request

-## Support
+## 📞 Support

 If you encounter any issues:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above
-2. Review the architecture documentation
+2. Review ARCHITECTURE.md for technical details
 3. Open an issue on GitHub

 ---